 |---|---|---|

-| Best for | Small teams with routine medical expenses. | Teams needing disability, life, or catastrophic drug coverage. |
+| Best for | Small teams that want flexible reimbursement for medical expenses. | Teams that want insurance-style coverage or broader protection. |

 For the full comparison, see HSA vs insurance in Canada.